ADVICE FOR FRENCH PROPERTY BUYERS

 Each vendor has their reason for selling and their positions do vary from being fixed price to very negotiable.
 Your agent will know the vendor, so check with them to see what may be acceptable.

-Once the negotiation has been successfully concluded, you will be asked to supply the personal information that is required to draw up the Compromis or Promesse de Vente (the initial sales contract).
+Once the negotiation has been successfully concluded, you will be asked to sign offer forms and supply further personal information that is required to draw up the Compromis de Vente (the initial sales contract).

-The Compromis or Promesse de Vente establishes the terms and conditions of the sale.
+The Compromis de Vente establishes the terms and conditions of the sale.
 It is prepared by the Notaire with the assistance of our Head Office sales processing team.
-This contract is legally binding subject to certain suspensive conditions.
-The Compromis or Promesse de Vente will be drawn up in French, so our Head Office sales processing team will go through it in detail with you in English if you wish.
+The Compromis de Vente will be drawn up in French, so our Head Office sales processing team will go through it with you in English if you wish.

 Purchase costs